-an - Overview Role and Subject The Borough of Oadby and Wigston Local Plan document provides the overall spatial and development strategy for the Borough area for the period up to 2041 It contains both strategic and specific planning policy, as well as relevant designations and allocations.
+New Local Plan Overview Role and Subject The Borough of Oadby and Wigston Local Plan document provides the overall spatial and development strategy for the Borough area for the period up to 2041.
+It contains both strategic and specific planning policy, as well as relevant designations and allocations.
 All planning decisions made within the Borough will need to be consistent with the Council's Local Plan unless material considerations indicate otherwise.
-Geographical coverage area The entire Borough area Planning status Development Plan Document Conforms to the National Planning Policy Framework (NPPF) Timetable (key stages) Initial Call for sites September 2020 to November 2020 Regulation 18a (Issues and Options) September to October 2021 Regulation 18b (Preferred Options) July to September 2023 Regulation 19 Pre-Submission Consultation January to February 2024 Regulation 22 Submission to the Planning Inspectorate March 2024 Examination Hearing Sessions April / May 2024 Receipt of Inspectors Report July 2024 Adoption September 2024 Production arrangements Lead section Planning Policy Project Manager(s) Planning Policy and Development Manager and Principal Planning Policy Officer Internal resources All internal Council departments External resources Specific expert consultants Community Involvement As per the Council's SCI
+Geographical coverage area The entire Borough area Document Type Development Plan Document Chain of Conformity The National Planning Policy Framework (NPPF), National Planning Practice Guidance and reflect the Leicester and Leicestershire Strategic Growth Plan Timetable (key stages) Initial Call for sites Autumn 2020 and 2021 Regulation 18a (Issues and Options) Autumn 2021 Regulation 18b (Preferred Options) Spring 2024 Regulation 19 Pre- Submission Consultation Winter 2024/25 Regulation 22 Submission to the Planning Inspectorate Spring 2025 Regulation 24 Estimated Examination Hearing Sessions Autumn 2025 (date to be determined by the Planning Inspectorate) Main modifications, as recommended by the Independent Planning Inspectorate Winter / Spring 2026 (date to be determined by the Planning Inspectorate) Regulation 26 Adoption Summer / Autumn 2026 (date to be determined by the Planning Inspectorate) Production Arrangements Lead Section Planning Policy Project Manager(s) Planning Policy and Development Manager and Principal Planning Policy Officer Internal resources All internal Council departments External resources Specific expert consultants Community Involvement As per the Council's SCI

-Adopted Policies Map - Overview
+Table 2.
+Adopted Policies Map

-Role and Subject The Adopted Policies Map is directly related to the Council's new Local Plan and illustrates the Plans key proposals, relevant policy areas, designations, allocations and locations of development within the Borough area.
-Geographical coverage area The entire Borough area Planning status Local Plan Adopted Policies Map Conforms to The new Local Plan and NPPF Timetable (key stages) The Adopted Policies Map is produced alongside the Council's Local Plan and will be published alongside the Council's Local Plan during September 2024.
-Production arrangements Lead section Planning Policy Project Manager(s) Planning Policy and Development Manager and Principal Planning Policy Officer Internal resources Planning Policy and Regeneration External resources Leicestershire County Council Community Involvement As per the Council's SCI
+Adopted Policies Map Overview Role and Subject The Adopted Policies Map is directly related to the Council's new Local Plan and illustrates the Plans key proposals, relevant policy areas, designations, allocations and locations of development within the Borough area.
+Geographical coverage area The entire Borough area Document Type Local Plan Adopted Policies Map Chain of Conformity The new Local Plan and the National Planning Policy Framework (NPPF) Timetable (key stages) Stage The Adopted Policies Map is produced alongside the Council's Local Plan and will be published alongside the Council's new Local Plan.
+Production Arrangements Lead Section Planning Policy Project Manager(s) Planning Policy and Development Manager and Principal Planning Policy Officer Internal resources Planning Policy and Regeneration External resources Leicestershire County Council Community Involvement As per the Council's SCI

-7. Other new documents
+7. Other New Documents

-- 7.1 In addition to the documents highlighted in Chapter 6 of this document, the Council will also be producing a number of other planning related documents that will assist in the production and delivery of the new Local Plan. - 7.2 The additional planning related documents that the Council will be producing over the next two three years will include; guidance relating to the Borough's town and district centres; guidance relating to climate change and renewable energy; and, guidance relating to high quality design and use of high quality materials. - 7.3 In addition to the guidance documents set out above, the Council regularly update its evidence base documents, and will continue to do so.
-For example, over the next two three years, the Council will be updating evidence relating to housing need, employment need, highway capacity and sustainable transport and viability. - 7.4 It should be noted that a Sustainability Appraisal (incorporating Strategic Environmental Assessment and Habitats Regulation Assessment) will be produced for each Development Plan Document (DPD) that the Council produces, as well as Supplementary Planning Documents (SPD) where relevant to do so.
+- 7.1 In addition to the documents highlighted in Chapter 6 of this document, the Council will also be producing a number of other planning related documents that will assist in the production and delivery of the new Local Plan. - 7.2 The additional planning related documents that the Council will be producing over the next two three years could include guidance relating to the Borough's town and district centres; guidance relating to climate change and renewable energy; and guidance relating to high quality design and use of high-quality materials. - 7.3 In addition to the guidance documents set out above, the Council regularly update its evidence base documents, and will continue to do so.
+For example, over the next two three years, the Council could be updating evidence relating to housing need, employment need, highway capacity and sustainable transport and viability. - 7.4 It should be noted that a Sustainability Appraisal (incorporating Strategic Environmental Assessment and Habitats Regulation Assessment) will be produced for each Development Plan Document (DPD) that the Council produces, as well as Supplementary Planning Documents (SPD) where relevant to do so.

-8. Resourcing document production
+8. Resourcing Document Production